Are You Waiting For Career Success?

 7. Waiting until your circumstances change.
-Most of us have a lot going on outside of work which at times which can impact what we are capable of or prepared to take on at work.
-Kids, holidays, moving home, weddings, illness… these are all good reasons to take a step back at times but are you using your circumstances as an elegant excuse to justify to yourself why you are holding yourself back from your next step in your career?
+Most of us have a lot going on outside of work which at times can impact what we are capable of or prepared to take on at work.
+Kids, holidays, moving home, weddings, illness… these are all good reasons to take a step back but are you using your circumstances as an elegant excuse?

-You are already good enough and old enough, you already know enough and if you are waiting for someone to notice your brilliance and hand you your perfect job, you could be waiting a very long time!
+You are already good enough and old enough and you already know enough.
+If you are waiting for someone to notice your brilliance and hand you your perfect job, you could be waiting a very long time!